Notice: This is a digital rendering using Pianoteq Classical Guitars (Modartt).

 Performers: Josie DiPhilippo, Piano and Aaron Emerson, Oboe

-For this duet, specifically written for the gifted oboist Aaron Emerson, I borrowed three significant quotes from the song as my inspiration for, and the interpretation of the subject matter as I finally came to see it.
+For this duet, in the style of the French chanson, specifically written for the gifted oboist Aaron Emerson, I borrowed three significant quotes from the song as my inspiration for, and the interpretation of the subject matter as I finally came to see it.
 The quotes serve as the titles of the movements.

 René